hesselberthlab/hesselberthlab.github.io/content/home/about.md

 # Lab Overview

-My group develops new methods to understand how cells repair their genetic material.
+My group focuses on understanding how cells repair their genetic material.
 We use genetics, biochemistry and cell biology to understand how and why cells repair RNA transcipts.
-We also develop next-generation technologies for understanding how cells catalyze DNA repair, and how their ability to repair DNA changes in disease.
+We also develop next-generation technologies to study how cells catalyze DNA repair and how their ability to repair DNA changes in disease.

 Our lab is in the [RNA Bioscience Initiative](http:///rnabio.co) at the University of Colorado School of Medicine.